KKEQ: History

 In 2005, Q107 began streaming online, and Shine the Light, Inc. signed on Q107's second translator at 104.9 FM in Walker, Minnesota.
 The Grand Forks translator's transmitter was moved into city limits in 2006, greatly improving its signal to the Greater Grand Forks area.

 In 2007, Shine the Light signed on four translators in Thief River Falls, Park Rapids, Bemidji and Roseau.
 On July 7, 2008, KKEQ rebranded itself as "Your Q FM" to prevent confusion with its translators, along with switching programming from Salem's Today's Christian Music network to WAY-FM's Christian Hit Radio Satellite Network (CHRSN) in order to target a younger audience.

 In 2010, KKEQ's translator station at 94.9 K235BP in Bemidji switched to a broadcast of KBUN following a sale and a survey showing the majority of KKEQ's Bemidji listeners tune in on the main 107.1 frequency.

 In February 2011, Your Q FM built an additional studio and sales office in Grand Forks, North Dakota, where most of the programming is now broadcast from.
 Most satellite programming (from CHRSN) was dropped in favor of locally produced programming.
 Q FM continues to maintain a studio and sales office in Fosston, where some programming continues to be broadcast from, to meet FCC requirements and to continue serving the Fosston area as well.
 The station also operates a studio and sales office in Bemidji, Minnesota.

 In 2012, KKEQ's translator station at 102.9 K275BB in Roseau went off the air due to interference of its off-air feed from CKCL-FM in Winnipeg, which also broadcasts at 107.1 FM.
 CKCL had recently upgraded its power to 100,000 watts, and is located closer to Roseau than the main KKEQ broadcast.

 During February 2013, KKEQ applied to upgrade the main 107.1 FM signal from 50,000 to 100,000 watts on a taller tower near Bagley, improving its signal in Bemidji.
 The station completed its upgrade to the main signal in September 2014.

-At the end of 2013, KKCQ (AM) and KKCQ-FM were sold to R&J Broadcasting of Ada, Minnesota.
+At the end of 2013, KKCQ and KKCQ-FM were sold to R&J Broadcasting of Ada, Minnesota.
 Studios and towers for these stations remain in Fosston.
 Ownership of both stations transferred to them in early 2014, according to FCC records.